113ll3/Ibmclouddocscli/idt/commands.md

 #### `debug-cmd`
 {: #debug-cmd}

 * Parameter that is used to specify a command to start debug in the tools container.
-Use this parameter if the `build-cmd-debug` starts your application in debug.
+Use this parameter if the `build-cmd-debug` starts your app in debug.
 * Usage: `ibmcloud dev debug --debug-cmd /the/debug/command`

 ## delete
 {: #delete}

-Use the `delete` command to remove applications from your {{site.data.keyword.cloud_notm}} space.
-You can run the command without parameters to list available applications and select the application from the numbered list to delete.
-Application code and directories aren't removed from your local disk space.
+Use the `delete` command to remove apps from your {{site.data.keyword.cloud_notm}} space.
+You can run the command without parameters to list available apps and select the app from the numbered list to delete.
+App code and directories aren't removed from your local disk space.

-Run the following command to delete your application from {{site.data.keyword.cloud_notm}}:
+Run the following command to delete your app from {{site.data.keyword.cloud_notm}}:
 ```
-ibmcloud dev delete <applicationName>
+ibmcloud dev delete <appName>
 ```
 {: codeblock}